How we chose the best moving companies for your CA to KY move

 Moving companies that operate within the state must carry adequate cargo insurance and file public tariffs detailing the services they offer and the cost for each.

 The KYTC can assist consumers with resolving disputes with movers, but only after a customer makes a formal written complaint.
-Make sure the moving company you use has a license before hiring.
+Verify that your moving company is properly licensed before booking their services.

 -